Margaret Thompson

 Margaret Catherine Sheila Thompson is a fictional character in the HBO crime drama series Boardwalk Empire, portrayed by Kelly Macdonald.
 An Irish immigrant living in 1920s Atlantic City, New Jersey, she is the mistress and eventual wife of Atlantic County treasurer and crime boss Enoch "Nucky" Thompson (Steve Buscemi).

 Fictional character biography

 Born Margaret Catherine Sheila Rohan circa 1893 in County Kerry, Ireland, she was raised in a poor Catholic family, headed by her alcoholic father.
-She lived in Templenoe and was nicknamed "Peg."
+She lived in Templenoe and was nicknamed "Peg".
 She becomes pregnant as a teenager by her employer's son, and her family sends her to the Magdalene asylum.
 Desperate to escape, she steals her brother Eamonn's (Tony Curran) inheritance and uses it to emigrate to America.
-She departed from Galway on 27 September 1909 and landed in America on 12 October.
+She departed from Galway aboard the SS Haverford on 27 September 1909 and landed in America on October 12.
 She miscarried during the voyage.

 Some time afterwards, she married Hans Schroeder (Joseph Sikora), with whom she had two children, Teddy and Emily.
 Schroeder is an abusive alcoholic who beats her, which motivates her to join the Woman's Christian Temperance League and campaign for the passage of the Volstead Act, which ushers in Prohibition.